Joška Broz

-Broz has led Serbia's Communist Party since its formation in 2009 and has served in the National Assembly of Serbia since 2016, sitting with the Socialist Party of Serbia (SPS) parliamentary group.
+Broz led Serbia's Communist Party from its formation in 2009 and served in the National Assembly of Serbia from 2016 to 2022, sitting with the Socialist Party of Serbia (SPS) parliamentary group.

 Background and private career

 Broz was born in Belgrade, in what was then the People's Republic of Serbia in the Federal People's Republic of Yugoslavia.
-He is the eldest son of Tito's son Žarko Broz and Tamara Veger, a Russian.
-He has a degree from the Belgrade University Faculty of Forest Management, and at different times worked at military game preserves (where he learned to cook wild game) and as a forester, metal worker, and policeman in charge of security for his grandfather.
+He was the eldest son of Tito's son Žarko Broz and Tamara Veger, a Russian.
+He earned a degree from the Belgrade University Faculty of Forest Management, and at different times worked at military game preserves (where he learned to cook wild game) and as a forester, metal worker, and policeman in charge of security for his grandfather.
 Although he was in frequent contact with Tito, he was not raised in affluent conditions and did not become wealthy by inheritance; a 2002 newspaper profile described him as living in a small, dilapidated house in Belgrade's Dedinje area and working as a cook in Zemun.
 "I am not sorry because the family has nothing," he was quoted as saying.
 "My grandpa raised me to be a modest man, not different from ordinary people."
 He added that his modesty helped him to survive the tragedies that befell Serbia and Yugoslavia in the 1990s.

-Broz has consistently defended Tito's political legacy and rejected charges that his grandfather was a dictator.
+Broz consistently defended Tito's political legacy and rejected charges that his grandfather was a dictator.
 At a memorial ceremony for Tito in 2000, he argued that his grandfather had permitted the 1968 student demonstrations in Yugoslavia to take place and subsequently addressed the underlying issues behind the protests by political means.
 He also remarked that Tito had confided to him in 1978 that his greatest mistake was allowing nationalists in Yugoslavia to present their beliefs for public discussion.
 Broz later welcomed the founding of the (ceremonial) "Republic of Titoslavia" in Rakovica, Bosnia and Herzegovina in 2005; he was quoted as saying, "This does not reflect some fashion trend or nostalgic feelings about Tito's state, which has been and forever gone.
 This reflects nostalgia about the time when we all lived well, when we all, generally, lived happy and dignified lives.
 Today, we are nobody and nothing."
-In 2010, he said that the Tito years were “a time of safety and security; a working father could support a whole family, education and healthcare was free for all [and] Yugoslavia had a good reputation around the globe.”
+In 2010, he said that the Tito years were "a time of safety and security; a working father could support a whole family, education and healthcare was free for all [and] Yugoslavia had a good reputation around the globe."